- ASP.NET Tutorial

-XCOPY deployment simply copies the application file to the production server and set a virtual directory there.
-You need to set a virtual directory using the Internet Information Manager Microsoft Management Consol (MMC snap-in).
+XCOPY deployment simply copies the application file to the production server and sets a virtual directory there.
+You need to set a virtual directory using the Internet Information Manager Microsoft Management Console (MMC snap-in).

 The Copy Web Site option is available in Visual Studio.
-It is available from the Website --> Copy Web Site menu option.
-This menu items allows copying the current web site to another local or remote location.
+It is available from the Website -> Copy Web Site menu option.
+This menu item allows copying the current web site to another local or remote location.
 It is a sort of integrated FTP tool.